ramaels/sounds/README.md

 # sounds
-I used to create a library of sounds
+I used it to create a library of sounds